By Coach Henness of ThoroughlyThriving.com

-It’s a common misconception that we get stronger/faster when we workout.
+It’s a common misconception that we get stronger/faster when we work out.
 We actually get weaker during the workout.
 We use up our bodies’ resources and tear muscles.
 It’s during the recovery that our body rebuilds itself stronger than before.
-That’s why I tell my athletes to think about what they will eat and when they will eat after a run, and ask them about their sleep patterns and make them do the boring work of stretching, etc. To run better they have to recover better.
+That’s why I tell my athletes to think about what they will eat and when they will eat after a run, ask them about their sleep patterns, and make them do the boring work of stretching, etc. To run better they have to recover better.

 FIX YOUR FORM

 Many might say they want to improve their form but few want to do the work it takes.
 Running drills, and practicing arm swing and knee drive feel rudimentary.
 Then there is core strength; have you seen the slumped torsos at the end of a marathon?
 If good form were easy to get, everyone would have it.